lukehesluke/metareg/README.md

 metareg
 =======

-Finds a short regex to match strings from one list and none from another, inspired by [Peter Norvig's](http://nbviewer.ipython.org/url/norvig.com/ipython/xkcd1313.ipynb)
+Finds a short regex to match strings from one list and none from another, inspired by [Peter Norvig's](http://nbviewer.ipython.org/url/norvig.com/ipython/xkcd1313.ipynb).

+This Meta-Regex Golf solution differs from Norvig's in a number of ways:

+* Randomness element when generating regex components, allowing components to be of any size
+* Based on the weighted set cover problem rather than vanilla set cover
+* Uses simulated annealing to improve upon greedy solution

 Running
 -------